 The Way; is the wisdom the elders speak too.
 The wisdom, are the skills of survival and care-taking the land.
 The Way ensures the land is bountiful and healthy for all people and the future generations to come.

-The Way, deepening our connection to life and nature.
+The Way, deepening our connection to nature.

 Tuition: to be announced

 - Location: 4 hours north of San Francisco Bay area, near Mt Shasta, California and a 5 to 6 hours drive south of Portland Oregon.